Bijman/srb2bld/README.md

 3. Go to downloaded directory: `cd srb2bld`,

-4. Enter `sudo make install`, which will install to "/usr/local/bin", if path exists.
+4. Enter `sudo make install`, which will install to "/usr/local/bin".
 You can specify your path with variable PREFIX, for example `make install PREFIX=$HOME/.local`, which will copy script to "$HOME/.local/bin".
 Alternatively manually place script to your path, which is readable by shell (PATH environment variable), and change script's permissions to be executable: `chmod 755 [path to srb2bld script]`,

 5. Check if you set properly other settings from "Configuration" section of README.

 # Configuration
 **Linux:**
 1. Add user to the "docker" group `sudo usermod -aG docker [username]` and enable Docker service with `sudo systemctl enable docker` or `sudo rc-update add docker default` or `sudo ln -s /etc/sv/docker /var/service/`, and then start the service with `sudo systemctl start docker` or `sudo rc-service docker start` or `sudo sv up docker`.
-For immutable systems (SteamOS, Fedora Silverblue/Kinoite) enter: `systemctl --user enable docker` and `systemctl --user start docker`.
+For immutable systems (Steam Deck's SteamOS, Fedora Silverblue/Kinoite) enter: `systemctl --user enable docker` and `systemctl --user start docker`.
 After that, logout or reboot the system.

 **Windows:**
 1. User is already added to "docker" group and service will run, if Docker Desktop is installed and the system is logged out or rebooted.